civil, focused discussion of the important public policy matters of the times

 • Stick to the Subject systemizes the electorate's participation in the democratic process.
 It brings ordinary people to the policy-making table through an organized process of independent study, face-to-face debate, and ranked-choice voting.

-• It gets the participants' best thinking on policy solutions to problems in the realms of society, culture, technology, state, and the economy.
+• The Discussion Society gets each participant's best thinking on policy solutions to problems in the realms of society, culture, technology, state, and the economy through a network of Conversation Sit-Downs.

 Who

-• Stick is an assembly of people from all points of view, backgrounds, experiences, situations, and visions for America.
-It has no ideological identity.
+• Stick is an assembly of people from all points of view, backgrounds, experiences, situations, and visions for Chapel Hill, Orange County, North Carolina, and America.

 How